Fuchai/Getting-and-Cleaning-Data-Course-Project/README.md

 4, Appropriately labels the data set with descriptive variable names.
 5, From the data set in step 4, creates a second, independent tidy data set with the average     of each variable for each activity and each subject.

+To replicate the production of two .csv files, put the "UCI HAR Dataset" folder on the same level as the .R file.

 ##Updated Files: